Chico011/SQL-DATA-ANALYSIS-PROJECT/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Collins Odoh**, a Computer and Information Systems student with a background in cybersecurity and a strong interest in data analytics.
-I'm passionate about using SQL and data tools to turn raw data into meaningful insights — making analysis practical, clean, and easy to follow.
+I’m Collins Odoh, a Computer and Information Systems student from BYU–Pathway Worldwide with a background in cybersecurity and an interest in data analytics.
+I use SQL and other data tools to work with data in a clear and structured way.
+I am currently developing my skills to apply data analytics to real-world problems and support better decision-making.